 - Progress is when writing is more effective, not longer.

-Imagine yourself in the world you are writing about.
+- Imagine yourself in the world you are writing about.
 Tell us about it.
-What’s life like as a bitcoin?
-A border fence?
+What’s life like as a drug mule?
+A border guard?

 - Move from the abstract to the concrete and back.
 For example, ‘flow’ is an abstract metaphor for what is really happening on the ground with global trafficking.
 To get a handle on it you can look at an actual fentanyl supply chain works.
 Then look back to the abstract metaphor – does it still work?